 In Hardhat, contracts are deployed by starting a local node.
 Read more about it in Hardhat documentation

 Hardhat Provider is a plugin on Remix IDE which enables users to deploy the contract to the Hardhat ‘localhost’ network.
-This plugin can be activated from Remix IDE plugin manager.
+This can be chosen from the

 ENVIRONMENT dropdown of

 Hardhat Provider, a modal is opened asking for the